deekayen/aidstoscoutmastership/manuscript/the_scoutmaster.md

 As a preliminary word of comfort to intending Scout masters, I should like to contradict the usual misconception that, to be a successful Scoutmaster, a man must be an Admirable Crichton - a know-all.
 Not a bit of it.

-He has simply to be a boy-man, that is:–
+He has simply to be a boy-man, that is:-

 1. He must have the boy spirit in him; and must be able to place himself on a right plane with his boys as a first step.
 2. He must realise the needs, outlooks and desires of the different ages of boy life.